Cherusseri Namboothiri

-Cherusseri Namboothiri (Malayalam:ചെറുശ്ശേരി നമ്പൂതിരി) is a 15th-century Malayalam poet who belonged to Kolathunadu, in present-day North Malabar region of Kerala.
+Cherusseri Namboothiri was a 15th-century Malayalam poet who belonged to Kolathunadu, in present-day North Malabar region of Kerala.
 He was a court poet of Udaya Varma (1446–1475) and the author of Krishna Gadha, a poem which is considered a landmark in the development of Malayalam literature.

 Cherusseri Namboothiri is believed to have lived between 1375 and 1475 CE.
-He was born in Kanathoor village in Kolathunadu or Kolaththiri Desam (now in Vatakara, Kozhikode district, Kerala).
+He was born in Kanathoor village in Kolathunadu or Kolaththiri Desam (now in Vadakara, Kozhikode district, Kerala).
 Several scholars like P. K. Narayana Pillai and P. Govinda Pillai hold the view that Cherusseri was the name of the Namboothiri's ancestral house (Illam).
 However, according to T. K. Balakrishnan Nair, there were 12 cheris in Kolathnadu and the smallest of them was called Cheru-Cheri (Cheru-small; Cheri-an extent of a place) which has finally taken the form of Cherusseri.
 There aren't many details recorded in history about the life of this poet.
 There is some dispute about the author's name and his identity.
 Some scholars are of opinion that he was the same as the Punam Namboothiri of the Champu literature.
 The difference between the style of Krishna Gadha and that of any of the Champus however refutes this argument.
 A few lines in the opening stanzas of Krishna Gadha clarify that he was a court poet in the palace of the king Udaya Varma, who then ruled Kolathunadu: "Paalaazhi maaruthan paalichchu porunna Kolathu Nathan Udayavarman Aajnaye cholliyaal ajnanaayullava njaan Praajnaayingane bhaavichchappol" (When the king who rules the Kolath dhesam commands, the ignorant me pretend to be a talented one).
 Cherusseri's living period has been decided based on the historical record of King Udayavarman's period of reign.